mix-steam-app/example-project/README.md

 ![Mix Logo](docs/logo.png)

 # Mix

+Combine game assets into modpacks to play in the Unity Engine.
+Download and share mods on the Steam Workshop.
+Create mods in the Unity Editor.
+Monetize mods with no fees from Mix.

-_"Imagine the power to mix and match thousands of mods to craft your ultimate gaming experience."_
+_"Imagine the power to mix together thousands of mods to craft your ultimate gaming experience."_

-Step into the future of game development and modular gaming.
-Combine hundreds of yet-to-exist mods to craft your own personalized gaming experiences.
-Create assets directly in the Unity Editor.
-Share and download your creations through the Steam Workshop.
-Monetize your work.

-Mix is a brand-new modding platform designed for creative gamers and developers eager to pioneer modular gaming in Unity.
-While the platform is still in its early stages and lacks existing mods, it offers a unique opportunity to shape the future of this exciting new frontier.

-**Modular Gaming**: A customizable approach to gaming where players and developers create, share, monetize, and integrate modular components—like assets and mechanics—to personalize and enhance gameplay, fostering creativity, collaboration, and a community-driven economy.
+Mix allows you to combine game assets (mods) into modpacks to play in the Unity Engine, though currently, mods must be entirely self-contained as there's no dependency system yet.
+Download and share mods on the Steam Workshop.
+Create your mods in the Unity Editor.
+You are allowed to monetize your mods with no fees from Mix.

 ### Key Highlights
 - **Mod Manager**: Supports downloading, publishing, updating mods, and creating modpacks, with plans for expanded features.